Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 - One of the most important kernel tasks is *process management*.

-- **Process** A program that's executing, like our internet browser or text editor.
+- **Process:** A program that's executing, like our internet browser or text editor.

-- **Program** an application that we can run, like Chrome.
+- **Program:** An application that we can run, like Chrome.
   - When a program wants to run, a process has to be created for it.
   - This process requires hardware resources, like RAM and CPU.

 - The kernel manages computer's resources effectively and efficiently.
 But technically, it doesn't handle everything *all at once*.
   - Instead, it executes processes one by one, through a method called a *time slice*.

-- **Time slice** A very short interval of time that gets allocated to a process for CPU execution.
+- **Time slice:** A very short interval of time that gets allocated to a process for CPU execution.
   - So short you can't notice it.
 As in milliseconds.

-- **Kernel** Creates processes, efficiently schedules them, and manages how processes are terminated.
+- **Kernel:** Creates processes, efficiently schedules them, and manages how processes are terminated.
 [Q: what does the kernel do?]

 ### Memory Management

 - Memory is less plentiful than hard disk drive, so *virtual memory* is a way to generate more memory than the computer physically has.

-- **Virtual Memory** The combination of hard drive space and RAM that acts like memory that our processes can use.
+- **Virtual Memory** is the combination of hard drive space and RAM that acts like memory that our processes can use.

 [Pages stored in virtual memory]